suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 A SUIT_Command_Sequence defines a series of actions that the Recipient MUST take to accomplish a particular goal.
 These goals are defined in the manifest and include:

 1. Payload Fetch: suit-payload-fetch is a SUIT_Command_Sequence to execute in order to obtain a payload.
 Some manifests may include these actions in the suit-install section instead if they operate in a streaming installation mode.
-This is particularly relevant for constrained devices without any temporary storage for staging the update. suit-payload-fetch is OPTIONAL to implement.
+This is particularly relevant for constrained devices without any temporary storage for staging the update. suit-payload-fetch is OPTIONAL to implement because it is not relevant in all bootloaders.

 2. Payload Installation: suit-install is a SUIT_Command_Sequence to execute in order to install a payload.
 Typical actions include verifying a payload stored in temporary storage, copying a staged payload from temporary storage, and unpacking a payload. suit-install is OPTIONAL to implement.